PoutineSyropErable/JetUML/readme.md

 And if your package manager is dinosaur old and it can't give you a new enough version of bash, then figure out how to install a newer version of bash on your machine, compile from source if you need to.

+Or, just modify my script by commenting out the "declare -A" line, and then just hardcode the variable for the url of jetuml and javafx

 ---

 # Making a GUI App Launcer